Alejogb1/job-board/blog-data/why-isnt-tensorflow-keras-using-the-gpu.md

 id: "why-isnt-tensorflow-keras-using-the-gpu"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 I've certainly spent my share of evenings debugging exactly this issue – why my TensorFlow/Keras model is chugging along on the CPU while the GPU sits idle, mocking my aspirations for faster training times.
 It's a common frustration, and it often stems from a handful of specific, though not always obvious, culprits.
 Let's break it down methodically.

 First off, we need to acknowledge that TensorFlow, by default, isn't always automatically configured to use the GPU.
 Several factors play a role in this, and the solution isn't a one-size-fits-all fix.
 My experience from working on an image classification project a few years ago with massive datasets taught me that these problems often have multiple layers.
 We finally got it working, but it took some careful examination to see what was causing the issue.